fusioncharts/dev_centre_docs/getting-started/react/your-first-chart-using-react.md

 Cosmetic attributes let you configure chart cosmetics like color, transparency, font size, etc. Since we are using the `fusion` theme to customize the chart's look and feel no cosmetic attributes are used in this sample.
 For a detailed list of cosmetic attributes click [here]({% site.baseurl %}/chart-attributes/?chart=area2d).

-### Create an instance of the chart
+### Render the Chart

-In this step, we will create an instance of the chart type as `column2d`, set the width and height (in pixels or %), and finally specify the JSON data for the chart as a string.
+In this step, we will set the chart type as `column2d`, set the width and height (in pixels or %), and finally specify the JSON data for the chart as a string.

 First, store the configurations as JSON object in a variable as below: